-What was the accessibility knowledge like across the organization.
+What was the accessibility knowledge like across the organization?
 To take a specific example, were your content teams providing you with alternative text for images?

 No. I think most of them don’t know that this is a requirement.
-We did some internal comms last year with accessibility guidance, especially on PDFs (because different teams and services produce these, and we don’t edit these for them).
+We did some internal communications last year with accessibility guidance, especially on PDFs (because different teams and services produce these, and we don’t edit these for them).

 We gave similar guidelines for web-based content.
 So a year ago, I would say that most of them wouldn’t even have known what alt text even was.
 But now there is more awareness and some appetite to get better at accessibility.